Dalymount Park: Early years

 By the 1907/08 season, the ground had been considerably widened, large wooden stands were erected behind both goals, another was built in the centre of the "popular" side and in the reserved enclosure an additional wooden stand appeared to the west of the entrance.
 Over the following years, the main stand on the reserved side was roofed and a similar addition made on the unreserved side.

-In 1915, Dalymount hosted the IFA Intermediate Cup final when UCD beat Portadown 2-1.
+In 1915, Dalymount hosted the IFA Intermediate Cup final when UCD beat Portadown 2–1.

 Huge improvements happened to the ground during the 1927/28 season; the galvanised iron boundary was replaced by a 10 ft wall having 20 turnstile houses and entrance and exit gates at a cost of £2,520.
 A new steel stand was erected in the reserved enclosure and provision was made for fitting out club rooms, offices, etc. when more money was available.
 Entrance to the stand was by steps placed at points along the front and facing the field of play.
 This stand cost £5,833.
 Other additions included an iron railing along the pitch on the reserved side, new banking on both reserved and unreserved sides and a gymnasium and kicking alley.

-Within a few years, the Bohemian F.C. committee engaged the services of famous Scottish architect Archibald Leitch (he had designed many of the most famous grounds in England and Scotland) who drew up plans for future building of Dalyer.
-Another section was added to the reserved stand, new entrances and exits were placed at the rear.
-More banking and terracing around the entire pitch were completed, crush barriers erected and new stile houses installed (bringing the total to 28).
+Within a few years, the Bohemian F.C. committee engaged the services of famous Scottish architect Archibald Leitch (he had designed many of the most famous grounds in England and Scotland) who drew up plans for the future building of Dalyer.
+Another section was added to the reserved stand, and new entrances and exits were placed at the rear.
+More banking and terracing around the entire pitch were completed, crush barriers erected and new-style houses installed (bringing the total to 28).
 This new work meant that between 1925/26 and 1932, a total of £17,000 had been spent on upgrading the stadium.